 - What sort of therapy do they offer?
 If you don’t understand what they tell you – ask for an explanation of what it is, and how it could help you.

 - Do they have a specialism in which they excel/enjoy working in most – eg, anxiety, phobias, relationships?
-Does it fit with your needs?
+Does it fit with what you needs?